Edinburgh Central (Scottish Parliament constituency): Constituency boundaries and council area

+History

 The Edinburgh Central constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of an existing Westminster constituency.
 In 2005, however, Scottish Westminster (House of Commons) constituencies were mostly replaced with new constituencies.

-As part of the First Periodic Review of Scottish Parliament Boundaries the boundaries of the constituency were changed before the 2011 Scottish Parliament election.
-Each electoral ward used in the creation of the redrawn Central is split, shared with neighbouring constituencies.
+As part of the First Periodic Review of Scottish Parliament Boundaries the boundaries of the constituency were changed ahead of the 2011 Scottish Parliament election.
+Each electoral ward used in the creation of the redrawn Central was split, being shared with neighbouring constituencies.